dassujan/STANDARD-THREE/St. Xavier's/SCIENCE FINAL QUESTION SET.md

 38. Why do we use simple machines in daily life?
 Give examples.
 39. How does the rotation of Earth cause day and night?
 Explain.

-This question paper covers all key topics while maintaining an ICSE board exam standard.
-Let me know if you need any modifications! 😊